This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 To make this a one-skillet meal, the chops are brined first to ensure a well-seasoned and juicy meat.
 Once brined, they’re browned but not fully cooked.
 Onions and cabbage are cooked, pulling up any drippings left from the pork.
 Lastly, apples are added.
 The pork is placed on top of the cabbage and apples, and everything is finished in the oven, braising the cabbage and apples while finishing the pork perfectly.

 There are a lot of theories as to why these two are always paired together.
-One is that, in ancient times, the acidity of apples helped digest meats such as pork.
+One is that, in ancient times, the acidity of apples helped to digest meat such as pork.
 Another is that farmers used to let pigs clean up the orchards of any fallen apples, thus associating the two.

-The one I think is most true is that in the fall, when apples are usually ripe, farmers often begin butchering their meat and eventually put the two together.
+The one I think is most true is that in the fall, when apples are usually ripe, farmers often begin butchering their meat, and eventually put the two together.

-Apples are a great fruit to cook with, but picking firm, crisp apples is important so that they hold up during the cook time.
+Apples are a great fruit to cook with, but picking firm, crisp apples is important so that they hold up during the cooking time.
 Adding the savory, slightly sweet allspice lifts the cabbage and brings the apples and cabbage into a perfect combination.

 No, you can use boneless pork chops as well.
-Boneless will cook slightly quicker so be sure to watch closely.
+Boneless will cook slightly quicker, so be sure to watch closely.
 Leaving the bone on the pork chops helps retain moisture during the cooking time and gives slightly more flavor to the meat.

 Allspice usually seems like it’s reserved for apple pies and crisps.
 The spice is made from ground dry berries of Pimenta dioica trees and is related to cloves.
 The spice works surprisingly well in the marinade for the pork chops and in the cabbage and apples component of this dish.
 The slight hint of the warming spice marries together the various flavors and ingredients.
 When eating, you cannot place the fact that allspice is used, but you enjoy the warm spice flavor imparted in each bite.